Toyota Hilux: South Africa

 As of 2016, Toyota South Africa Motors (TSAM) would export more than 55,000 Hilux and Fortuner units to 74 countries, including Africa (43 markets), Europe (28 markets) and Latin America (three markets).
 Hilux vehicles sold in South Africa are marketed as 2.4 and 2.8 GD-6 respectively which signifies engine displacement, the GD engine series and the 6 speed transmission.
 Exports included right-hand-drive and left-hand-drive variants, and would consist of more than 50 percent of TSAM’s total 2016 Hilux and Fortuner production.

+Taiwan

+The eighth-generation Hilux was launched in Taiwan on 31 July 2019.

+On 29 July 2020, the facelift Hilux was launched in Taiwan.